XCSoar/XCSoar/XCSoarV4-README.txt

 - Improvements to labels in map display, so we don't get so many waypoint labels writing over each other.
 - Gauge vario hides on fullscreen.
-- Fixed bug in startup, program locks calculation/display before starting up to ensure everything is initialised properly.
 - Option to lock out configuration settings in flight
 - Minor speedups to map drawing (removed several redundant floating point operations)
-- Bug fixes in FAI task sector auto advancement
 - Added finish line and finish area detection, this does nothing other than bring up a status message currently.
 - Configuration option for user defined menu/button timeout
 - Added Airspace Settings to input events, allows user to switch on/off display and warnings for each airspace type
-- WARN the user when changing input, language, status files that they need to restart. (in new dialog system)
+- Warn the user when changing input, language, status files that they need to restart (in new dialog system)
-- Fixed strange circling bug (maybe)
-- Airspace visibility bug (airspace wasn't warning if not visible)
 - "Arm start" option
 - Added user defined checklist text dialog (and corresponding inputevent)
 - Waypoint advancing can now be manual, automatic (as before), or requiring